rfkinline/BTC-Dashboard/README.md

-# Crypto Dashboard
+# DeFi Dashboard
 The dashboard is an up-to-date tracking of your portfolio.
 Instead of having to use apps like Blockfolio you use this code that runs on a Pi with a LCD display.
 It includes:<br>
 <li> Value of portfolio in BTC and USD as well as current, beginning and all-time-high
 <li> Current price of Bitcoin and a selected coin in USD
 <li> Return on investment of portfolio
 <li> Bitcoin Fear & Greed Index
-<li> Top 4 losers and top 4 gainers in your portfolio or last 24 hours
 <li> The display dims down when nothing is happening

 <img src="https://i.ibb.co/9sxxNMt/Untitled-1.jpg" alt="ct" border="0"><br>
 <img src="https://i.ibb.co/4Vb7BJn/ct3.jpg" alt="ct3" width=200 alt="" border="0"></a><br>

+ROTATE DISPLAY

 ## Hardware
 <li>Standard Raspberry Pi 3 or 4
-<li>Hyperpixel 3.5" display (as seen in image above) or Phat/What paper display
+<li>Hyperpixel 3.5" display
-<li>The OS depends on the display you chose.
-For Phat/What use the standard OS, for Hyperpixel follow the instructions described below (Install for Hyperpixel)
+<li>Don't use the default OS supplied by Raspberry.
+Follow the instructions described below (Install for Hyperpixel)

 ## What I am currently working on:
 1. include other indicators